-5 Briefly describe the aspects of the tax system relevant to franchisors.
+What aspects of the tax system are relevant to franchisors?
 How are foreign businesses and individuals taxed?

 Federal, state and local taxes are imposed in Mexico.
 Federal taxes are collected by the Administration Revenue Service, while state and local taxes are collected by the treasuries of the state and municipal governments.